Access IPOs

 Second, IPO stock prices typically rise with high-demand companies.
 You can benefit if you’re in early and sell when the price overheats.

-Many IPOs start off hot, then the stock falls once the first and second quarterly earnings reports become available.
+Many IPOs start off with high valuations but then simmer down when the stock falls after the first and second-quarter earnings reports become available.

 In 2021, both Rivian and Robinhood became high-flying IPO stocks.
 But six months after the IPO, both stocks were more than 80% below their price peak.